 This identifies fire hazards in the working environment, in areas such as fire routes, fire exits and all other areas.
 Additionally, it checks for the presence of necessary arrangements, facilities and detection such as smoke & heat detection, fire extinguishers, fire marshals and emergency lighting and recommends control measures aimed at reducing the likelihood of harm occurring from these hazards.

 Workstation Risk Assessments – Required in accordance with Health & Safety Display Screen Equipment Regulations 1992.

-This document identifies the hazardous manual handling tasks which are carried out and makes recommendations designed to reduce the likelihood that manual handlers will suffer injury.
+This analyses the hazardous manual handling tasks that are carried out and makes recommendations designed to reduce the likelihood that manual handlers will suffer injury.
 Recommendations may include the provision of manual handling training or the provision of suitable manual handling aids for specific tasks.